Tax policy

 Tax policy refers to the guidelines and principles established by a government for the imposition and collection of taxes.
-It encompasses both microeconomic and macroeconomic aspects, with the former focusing on issues of fairness and efficiency in tax collection, and the latter focusing on the overall quantity of taxes to be collected and its impact on economic activity.
+It encompasses both microeconomic and macroeconomic aspects.
+The former focuses on issues of fairness and efficiency in tax collection, and the latter focuses on the overall quantity of taxes to be collected and its impact on economic activity.
 The tax framework of a country is considered a crucial instrument for influencing the country's economy.

 Tax policies have significant implications for specific groups within an economy, such as households, firms, and banks.
 These policies are often intended to promote economic growth; however, there is significant debate among economists about the most effective ways to achieve this.

-Taxation is both a political and economic issue, with political leaders often using tax policy to advance their agendas through various tax reforms, such as changes to tax rates, definitions of taxable income, and the creation of new taxes.
+Taxation is both a political and economic issue.
+Political leaders often use tax policies to advance their agendas through various tax reforms, such as changes to tax rates, definitions of taxable income, and the creation of new taxes.
 Specific groups, such as small business owners, farmers, and retired individuals, can often exert political pressure to reduce their share of the tax burden.
 The tax code is often complex and includes rules that benefit certain groups of taxpayers while shifting more of the burden to others.